HERE I GO

 SUPPORT

 Here I Go began workshop development in 2009 under the mentorship of director Katie Pearl at The University of Texas at Austin.
-In 2011, director Luke Leonard and playwright David Todd began discussing ideas for a new text and performance structure, which led to a three week rehearsal period supported by The Lower Manhattan Cultural Council’s Swing Space Artist Residency.
+In 2011, director Luke Landric and playwright David Todd began discussing ideas for a new text and performance structure, which led to a three week rehearsal period supported by The Lower Manhattan Cultural Council’s Swing Space Artist Residency.
 Dixon Place marked the first public presentation of Here I Go.

 Special Thanks at the 2012 La MaMa Spoleto Open: Foundation for Contemporary Arts, Offucina Eclectic Arts, La MaMa Umbria International, La MaMa ETC, A.R.T.-New York, MFTA, 59E59 Theaters, Monk Parrots patrons, and Brian Lowy and Karen Ilardi-Lowy.